mohmiim/MLIntroduction/session-1/README.md

 Optimization functions are used to minimize the loss of the Neural Network; there are many types of optimization functions.

 **Stochastic gradient descent(SGD):** Works well for shallow networks.
-Can cause the objective function to fluctuate heavily
+This can cause the objective function to fluctuate heavily

 **Adaptive Moment Estimation (Adam):** Computes adaptive learning rates for each parameter.
-Adam works well in practice and compares favorably to other adaptive learning-method algorithms
+Adam works well in practice and compares favourably to other adaptive learning-method algorithms.

 ### Running Python code

    In the next sections/sessions, we will be building our own models using TensorFlow in Python, so it is a good idea to consider what will you use as an IDE.
 There are many options, but it comes down to personal preference.
-I will share mine, first obvious one is Juptyer notebooks, you can install the server on your machine and start using it (i do not do that), or you can use any of the freely hosted ones.
-My favorite is [google colaboratory](https://colab.research.google.com "google colaboratory"); I like it because it is quite accessible and makes it very easy to hit the ground running.
+I will share mine, the first obvious one is Juptyer notebooks; you can install the server on your machine and start using it (I do not do that), or you can use any of the freely hosted ones.
+My favourite is [google colaboratory](https://colab.research.google.com "google colaboratory"); I like it because it is quite accessible and makes it very easy to hit the ground running.
 Also, it gives you access to a free GPU, which will become very important when we start building more complicated models that take time to train (with the GPU, the training process will be much faster).
 The only thing I'm not too fond of much about notebooks is the debugging experience, that is why I usually set up a local IDE as well to make it easier for me to debug my code.
 There are many options, for example, Visual Studio Code or PyCharm are good.
 I will do my best to ensure the tutorial's sample code can be copied and pasted in Google colaboratory.

 ## 3. Approximating a linear function with Single-Neuron Neural Network

-We saw what a Single-Neuron NN looks like, now how can we use it to do a simple task?
+We saw what a Single-Neuron NN looks like.
+Now, how can we use it to perform a simple task?

 We are going to use Python and Keras to show how we can build our first Neural Network; it is going to be a Single-Neuron NN and we will use it to approximate the following linear function: